 She started as snowflakes whipped from the top of the year’s deepest snow, an effervescent twinkling of purest white.
 I knew her a child of the North wind, for her slow materialisation from a loose collection of white dustings to an image of porcelain perfection that nipped at my cheeks and numbed my fingers, confirmed it.
-If she knew I watched that nymph of the season, I couldn’t have said, but I did.
+If that nymph of the season knew I watched, I couldn’t have said, but I did.
 In frozen fascination, I observed her coalescence in the stark breeze from vague to almost to queen.
 She spun like a figurine released from a winter musical box, her seasonal tinkling emitting a cool radiance that chilled my spine with sheer joy.
 I shivered under her spell disrupting the first flutterings of a new snowfall; she saw me.

 Her ice-blue eyes fixed upon my green in a moment of recollection, as if knowing me there but unaware of my status, whether man or beast, or broken mirror?
 She slid to a standstill, her cape of snowflakes spiralling to gradual non-motion, and then bowed in my direction.
 So startled was I that I looked around like a nervous child until sure it was me she appraised.
 In an iced panic, I bowed deep in return as if standing before a winter goddess; her blizzard breath upon my nape suggested she’d approached.
 I trembled.
 I shook.